mariatiperez/sortable-post-list/README.md

 # sortable-post-list

-Simple sortable list with Vue 3 and TailwindCss
+Awesome sortable post list made with Vue 3 and TailwindCss.
+Now live [here!](https://aspl1.netlify.app/)

-## Todo
+## Functional Requirements

 - [x] Only the first 5 posts should be displayed.
 - [x] Cell titles should be named as `Post id`, where `id` is set by the `id` of a post on [https://jsonplaceholder.typicode.com/posts](https://jsonplaceholder.typicode.com/posts), e.g. `Post 1`.